 Joint Degree Requirements

 Note: To apply for this degree program, an undergrad business degrees is not required (all undergraduate majors welcome).

-Students first complete their 36 credit hours master’s program.
+Students first complete their 36 semester credit hours master’s program.
 Then, students begin to accumulate the remaining required core hours for the MBA.
-Students first take into account the courses already taken in their MS degree and then add in MBA core courses and electives to reach a total of 63 credit hours (specific details with respect to program specific courses and combined program coursework can be obtained from the advising office).
+Students first take into account the courses already taken in their MS degree and then add in MBA core courses and electives to reach a total of 63 semester credit hours (specific details with respect to program specific courses and combined program coursework can be obtained from the advising office).
 Students must maintain a 3.0 GPA in the core courses for both degrees and in aggregate to qualify for one or the other or both degrees.

 Students pursuing the joint MS-MBA must meet the admission requirements for both programs, and submit all of the required documents.
 Please visit the UT Dallas’s general admission requirements for more information.